sdbuchanan/HtB-Writeups-Retired/writeup/writeup.md

 ### User Flag

-Start with Apache and look for any 2.4.25 vulnerabilities: Apache 2.4.17 < 2.4.38 - 'apache2ctl graceful' 'logrotate' Local Privilege Escalation.
-Not relevant for initial access, but perhaps we can use this to get root.
+I will start with Apache and look for any 2.4.25 vulnerabilities: [Apache 2.4.17 < 2.4.38 - 'apache2ctl graceful' 'logrotate' Local Privilege Escalation](https://www.exploit-db.com/exploits/46676).
+Not relevant for initial access, but perhaps we can use this to get root?
-(Some time passes)
+(a few hours pass here)
 Not much luck with Apache, I didn't find anything that worked in exploitdb.
 I don’t want to spend more than an hour going deep in what could be a rabbit hole.
 Time to move onto CMS made simple: In googling around for interesting stuff, I found this: [CVE-2018-10517: CMS Made Simple 2.2.7](https://github.com/0x00-0x00/CVE-2018-10517)

 In the powershell for for this CVE there is an interesting thing: